magento/devdocs/guides/v2.1/javascript-dev-guide/widgets/widget_tabs.md

 ### <code>collapsible</code> {#fedg_tabs_options-collapsible}

 If this option is set to false, the content is not collapsed when the panel is active.
-The option of the <a href="{{ page.baseurl }}/javascript-dev-guide/widgets/widget_collapsible.html" target="_blank">collapsible</a> widget used by tabs.
+The option of the [collapsible]({{ page.baseurl }}/javascript-dev-guide/widgets/widget_collapsible.html" target="_blank) widget used by tabs.

 **Type**: Boolean